Doctor of Clinical Audiology

-The three components of the doctorate-coursework, clinical practicum and research training-are integrated into a sequential program.
-Upon completion of the program, candidates are prepared to provide comprehensive clinical services in prevention, identification, assessment and treatment of individuals with disorders of hearing, balance and other neural systems.
+The three components of the doctorate coursework, clinical practicum, and research training are integrated into a sequential program.
+Upon completion of the program, candidates are prepared to provide comprehensive clinical services in the prevention, identification, assessment, and treatment of individuals with disorders of hearing, balance, and other neural systems.
 They will also be able to function as administrators and advocates for the discipline.

 The Clinical Doctorate in Audiology (Au.D.) degree at Ohio University provides numerous distinctive opportunities, including: